canopas/web-developer-roadmap-2023/README.md

   - Write unit test for the following APIs from [Music APP](https://github.com/canopas/web-developer-roadmap-2023/blob/main/music_app.md)
     - Create playlist
     - Delete track
-    - Get the playlist and its tracks by playlist id
+    - Get the playlist and its tracks by playlist ID
     - Favourite/unfavourite tracks
   - Write API documentation for the given APIs.
     - Should contain the following fields